Skip to navigation menu Skip to content

 Treatment depends on the cause, your child’s age and how much their skull is affected.

-• If muscle tightness limits your baby’s movement in the neck (torticollis), our team may recommend exercises or refer you to a physical therapist (PT).
+• If muscle tightness limits your baby’s neck movement, our team may recommend exercises or refer you to a physical therapist (PT).

 • If lying in the same position is the cause and your baby is 5 months or less, the most important treatment is to change the position of their head when they lie down.
-Our team will help you learn to keep your baby off the flat portion of their head as much as possible.
+Our team will help you learn to keep your baby off the flat portion of their head as much as possible and may refer your baby for physical therapy.
 It is still important to put babies to sleep on their backs to lower the risk of sudden infant death syndrome (SIDS).

 • If changing your baby’s position does not reduce the flatness and your baby is 6 months or older, a special helmet may help fix your baby’s uneven head shape.